AlecTroemel/quickxml_to_serde/README.md

 #### Additional info and examples

-See `mod tests` inside [lib.rs](src/lib.rs) for more usage examples.
+See [tests.rs](src/tests.rs) for more usage examples.

 ## Edge cases

 XML and JSON are not directly compatible for 1:1 conversion without additional hints to the converter.
-Feel free to post an issue if you come across any incorrect conversion.
+Please, post an issue if you come across any incorrect conversion.